slack-samples/deno-incident-management/README.md

-# Incident Management App ⚠️
+# Incident Management App

-This app demonstrates the use of workflows to optimize the process of incident management within Slack, featuring external tools like Jira, Zoom, and Box.
+This sample demonstrates the use of workflows to optimize the process of incident management within Slack, featuring the use of external tools like Jira and Zoom.

 **Guide Outline**: